Honchkrow/DeconE/README.md

 - Comprehensive evaluation metrics.
 - Well characterized datasets for deconvolution utilities.

-In the following parts, we will introduce each function along with how to compute the evaluation metrics for comparison different deconvolution methods.
+In the following parts, we will introduce each function along with how to compute the evaluation metrics for comparison of different deconvolution methods.

 ## Section 2: Installation

-decone is based on R and can be eaisly installed in windows, linux as well as mac OS.
+decone is based on R and can be easily installed on Windows, Linux as well as MAC OS.

 First, users should install [R](https://www.r-project.org/).